Extract specific fields from a VCF file to a tab-delimited table

 Arguments in this list are specific to this tool.
 Keep in mind that other arguments are available that are shared with other tools (e.g. command-line GATK arguments); see Inherited arguments above.

-If provided, we will require every record to contain every field
+If provided, we will not require every record to contain every field

 The name of each field to capture for output in the table